Fermionic Matrix Product Operators and Topological Phases of Matter: Algebra of f MPOs and fusion

 which precisely matches the fermionic pentagon equation~\cite{gu2014lattice,gu2015classification,lan2015theory}.
 A result known as Mac Lane's coherence theorem implies the pentagon equation constraint alone is sufficient to ensure all other possible consistency relations are satisfied~\cite{mac2013categories}.
 Furthermore solutions of the fermionic pentagon equation, up to gauge equivalence, fall into discrete families, a property known as Ocneanu rigidity~\cite{kitaev2006anyons,mac2013categories,etingof2005fusion}.

-At this point we have completed the theory of fMPO algebras.
+At this point we have completed our study of fMPO algebras satisfying the \emph{zipper condition}.
 In the following sections we give two applications in the context of topological phases of matter.
 We start with symmetry-protected topological phases and proceed to fermionic string-nets.